Firehouse is committed to providing the very best veterinary care experience.

 Co-Founder and Chief Executive Officer

-As Firehouse continues to grow and expand, Dr Jed Rogers works behind-the-scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to their communities.
+As Firehouse continues to grow and expand, Dr. Jed Rogers works behind the scenes to preserve each hospital’s unique, local feel, making sure each hospital feels distinct and authentic to its communities.

-Dr Rogers earned an undergraduate degree in biological anthropology from Harvard University and graduated from Texas A&M’s veterinary school in 1994.
+Dr. Rogers earned an undergraduate degree in biological anthropology from Harvard University and graduated from Texas A&M’s veterinary school in 1994.
 He and his wife, Susie, have four amazing children — all off on their own adventures — plus a collection of six hilarious cats.
-In his free time, Dr Rogers enjoys walking and exploring, exercising, traveling, and spending time with his family.
+Dr. Rogers enjoys walking and exploring, exercising, traveling, and spending time with his family in his free time.